It may sound a macabre suggestion, but Certosa Cemetery is one of the most interesting museums in Bologna.

-There are lots of entrance but the one you should use is to visit the monumental cemetery is located at the end of the portico that starts at Meloncello arch and runs along Dall'Ara stadium (see map at the bottom).
+There are many entrances, but the one you should use is to visit the monumental cemetery is located at the end of the portico that starts at Meloncello arch and runs along with Dall'Ara stadium (see map at the bottom).

-You can walk from the city centre (about 40 minutes from Piazza Maggiore) or take a bus like 14, 21 or 61 that drops you at Stadio stop.
+You can walk from the city center (about 40 minutes from Piazza Maggiore) or take a bus like 14, 21, or 61 that leaves you at Stadio stop.

 - From November 3rd to February 28th every day from 8 am to 5 pm